Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 Channel Islands goods are treated as a non-UK country for the purposes of ATA Carnets, the London Chamber of Commerce and Industry issue carnets for companies based in the UK and Channel Island based companies.

 Leaving the UK

-The first time you use a carnet it needs to have the green front cover stamped by a customs official where you bought the carnet.
+The first time you use a carnet it needs to have the green front cover stamped by a custom official where you bought the carnet.

-Make sure you’ve filled in all the sections of the carnet needed, including box F of the yellow export voucher.
+Make sure you have filled in all the sections of the carnet needed, including box F of the yellow export voucher.
 You will need to present the carnet and goods to the customs officials.

 When you leave the UK the cover of the carnet and paperwork for temporary export will need to be completed by the customs official at the UK port or airport of departure.

 The customs official will:

 check, stamp and detach the yellow export voucher

 complete and stamp the yellow export counterfoil

 return the carnet to you